 The most important requirement in arbitrage trading is to execute a deal in time.
 Buy-and-sell actions take time, during which the price can drop or go up due to its volatility.
 This is especially true for cross-exchange trades.
-This is why most dealers trade stable coins, such as Bitcoin and Ethereum.
+This is why most dealers trade stable coins, developed by Bitcoin and Ethereum blockchain development companies.

 In order to minimize the risks connected to arbitrage trading, Applicature has listed below the actions that must be taken for funds protection: